Oracle Cloud Enterprise Resource Planning

 Oracle Cloud Enterprise Resource Planning is a cloud-based ERP software application suite introduced by Oracle Corporation in 2012.
-Oracle ERP Cloud manages enterprise functions including accounting, financial management, project management, procurement, human capital management, supply chain & manufacturing and customer experience.
+Oracle ERP Cloud manages enterprise functions including accounting, financial management, project management, procurement, human capital management, supply chain and manufacturing, and customer experience.
 According to Gartner, Oracle ERP is a recognized leader in ERP software.

 Product

-Oracle Cloud ERP is an end-to-end Software as a service suite that manages enterprise operations.
+Oracle Cloud ERP is an end-to-end Software as a Service suite that manages enterprise operations.
 The suite runs on an Oracle technology stack in Oracle's cloud centers.
-Oracle Cloud ERP is accessible through both public and private cloud implementation and supports hybrid deployment.
-Oracle supplies updates to Oracle ERP Cloud at a quarterly rate.
+Oracle Cloud ERP is accessible through both public and private cloud implementations and supports hybrid deployment.
+Oracle supplies updates to Oracle ERP Cloud on a quarterly basis.
 According to the company's website, there are nine different software modules that make up the Oracle Cloud ERP suite, namely: